Overview

 Be aware that scammers may pretend to be customer service or tech support agents.
 In one common scheme, fraudsters create a fake website for a genuine organization.
 The copycat site features a bogus customer service number.
 When you call the number, you’re connected with a scammer who attempts to get your personal information.

-According to the FTC, some scammers even pay for fake customer service information to show up at the top of online search results.
 Here are some tips to avoid being scammed by fraudulent customer "support":

 • If you’re searching for a customer service contact, type the company’s web address directly into your browser; don’t use a search engine.